Female genital mutilation (FGM)

 Damaris (not pictured) is from Kenya.
-She had FGM aged 11.
+She underwent FGM aged 11.
 At the time she had no idea what it really was.

 I didn’t know where I was going to be cut.
 I wanted to run, but they held me back.
 I was crying so much."

-Afterwards, Damaris was married.
+Afterwards, Damaris was forced to marry.
 As a result of FGM, having sex and giving birth to her baby was agonising.
-She lived in constant fear until she found the courage to run away.

 Luckily she heard of an ActionAid’s women’s group.
 Damaris says the group has made a huge difference to her life - she now feels safe, supported, and is learning practical skills to help her in the future.